Libby, Perszyk, Kathman Inc.: Leadership

-From LPK’s founding in 1983 until 1997, the late Mort Libby served as Chief Executive Officer, followed by Jerry Kathman, who served as CEO from 1997 until 2016.
+From LPK’s founding in 1983 until 1997, the late Mort Libby was Chief Executive Officer, followed by Jerry Kathman, who was CEO from 1997 until 2016.
 In 2015, Executive leadership included Chief Executive Officer Jerry Kathman,^{[6]} Chief Creative Officer Nathan Hendricks, Global Development Officer John Recker, Chief Organizational Officer Phil Best and Chief Financial Officer Dennis Geiger.

 In July 2016, the company announced the appointment of LPK’s next generation of chief officers: Chief Executive Officer Sarah Tomes, Chief Financial Officer Brent McCoy and Chief Growth Officer (previously Chief Insight & Innovation Officer), Valerie Jacobs.
 They joined Chief Creative Officer, Nathan Hendricks.
-Jerry Kathman then served as Chairman of the Board at LPK.
+Jerry Kathman then was Chairman at LPK.

 In mid 2024, Sarah Tomes was the sole member of the board for LPK Holdings, while Sarah, Nathan Hendricks, Brent McCoy, Valerie Jacobs, and Maura Schilling were the members of the board of the LPK Brands entity.

 At the end of 2024, the company was sold to Revitalize Capital, a Cincinnati area private equity firm, for an undisclosed sum.